VirtualPlanetaryLaboratory/atmos/PHOTOCHEM/INPUTFILES/templates/P01bar_highO2_GJ876/readme.txt

 experiencing a runaway during the pre-main sequence super-luminous phase of the star.
 Mantle/surface oxidized.
 No reduced gases should be present.

-Changes to the species.dat file from the "ModernEarthThatWorks" template:
+Updated "species.dat" for oxidized mantle case:

-H2 --> LBound 1--> 0 (Vdep remains 2.4E-04)
+H2 --> LBound 1--> 0 (Vdep = 2.4E-02)
-CO --> Lbound 1--> 0 (Vdep remaints at 2.4E-04)
+CO --> Lbound 1--> 0 (Vdep = 1.2E-02)
 CH4 --> Lbound still 1; mixing ratio fixed at 0.0 (Vdep changed to 1.e00)
 N2O --> Mixing ratio goes from 3.7e-07 --> 0.0
 N2 --> Rmix 0.78 --> 0.02

+Other reduced species have a large deposition velocity because they would be consumed by an oxidized surface.
+Oxidized species have a 0 deposition velocity.

 in.dist close to convergence.
-Note H2O still present.

--EWS 09/08/2015 (eschwiet@uw.edu)
+-EWS - updated 09/18/2015 (eschwiet@uw.edu)